 Erase your traffic ticket fast and easy with America's #1 Traffic School course.

 As the traffic volume has increased, so has the likelihood of vehicular-related injuries or vehicle collisions.
-In residential areas, traffic flow peaks during common times of travel - mornings, when families drive to work or school, after-school pick up hours, and the rush hour after most 9-5 facilities close.
+In residential areas, traffic flow peaks during common times of travel - mornings, when families drive to work or school, after-school pickup hours, and the rush hour after most 9-5 facilities close.
 Sometimes the density of traffic is so great that manual monitoring of speed compliance becomes challenging.
-In 1983, the first use of speed humps were approved for use in the United States in order to motivate vehicles to drive less than 30 miles per hour in designated areas.
+In 1983, the first use of speed humps was approved for use in the United States in order to motivate vehicles to drive less than 30 miles per hour in designated areas.
 Because they act to regulate speed passively, they are sometimes referred to as "sleeping policemen."

 What is a Speed Bump?